promised-ai/lace/lace/bin/README.md

 The configuration is a yaml file with fields corresponding to configurations of the individual tests you want to run.

 - id: A string name for the config.
 Used by the report generator to group configs and plot their results over time.
-- pit (optional): The test that measures how well braid fits against real data by using the Probability Integral Transform (PIT).
+- pit (optional): The test that measures how well lace fits against real data by using the Probability Integral Transform (PIT).
 - geweke (optional): Tests whether the MCMC sampler is sampling from the correct posterior distribution.
-- shapes (optional): Tests how well braid fits against known zero-correlations data sets at varying scales.
+- shapes (optional): Tests how well lace fits against known zero-correlations data sets at varying scales.
 - benchmark (optional): Runs timed benchmarks on states of various sizes and structure.

 ## The PIT test